ChemistMikeLam/JMJP_Standard/readme.md

 This repository is expected to consist of the following components:

-- [v] A standard specification describing a text-only format for digitally recording paifus
+- [x] A standard specification describing a text-only format for digitally recording paifus

 - [ ] A parser for reading in such paifus into an internal representation